matthewwall/weewx-interceptor/readme.txt

 send to the host 'pi' instead of the cloud.

 Example 2: weewx is running on host 'pi', nothing is listening on port 80, and the internet bridge cannot be configured.
-Add a DNS entry so that traffic from the internet bridge is send to 'pi' instead of the cloud.
+Configure the driver to listen on port 80.
+Add a DNS entry so that traffic from the internet bridge is sent to 'pi' instead of the cloud.

 Example 3: weewx is running on host 'pi', which has a web server on port 80 to display weewx reports.
-Add a reverse proxy to the web server configuration so that the bridge data go to port 80, the driver listens on port 9999, and the reverse proxy sends traffic from port 80 to port 9999.
+Configure the driver to listen on port 9999.
+Add a reverse proxy to the web server configuration to direct traffic on port 80 from the device to port 9999.
+Add a DNS entry so that traffic from the device is sent to 'pi' instead of the cloud.

-These are strategies for getting data to the driver when the simple approach is not possible:
+These are strategies for getting data to the driver when the simple approach (direct from device to driver) is not possible:

   1) Hijack DNS
      use a local DNS entry to make the internet bridge send directly to weewx